Negotiation Skills

 Manage Expectations

-Ensure that before you enter negotiations, you have a clear understanding of what you would prefer to gain and what you are prepared to accept.
-You have to understand that both parties in any negotiation have set similar boundaries, so unless there is a chasm between the parties that just cannot be bridged, a negotiated outcome is highly probable.
+Ensure that before you enter negotiations, you clearly understand what you would prefer to gain and what you are prepared to accept.
+You must know that both parties have set similar boundaries in any negotiation.
+Hence, a negotiated outcome is highly probable unless there is a chasm between the parties that cannot be bridged.

 Patience

-Some negotiations can take longer to complete and involve multiple negotiations and possible counteroffers.
+Some negotiations can take longer and involve multiple negotiations and possible counteroffers.
 Patience will always win out, so let the process unfold, and you will reach a conclusion that suits both sides.

 Persuasion